How to file a return for previous years

 The amount of the investment that may benefit from the free amortization regime will be 500,000 euros.

-For the application of this assumption of freedom of amortization, it is necessary that during the 24 months following the start date of the tax period in which the acquired elements come into operation the total average workforce of the entity is maintained with respect to the average workforce of the previous twelve months .
+For the application of this assumption of freedom of amortization it is necessary that during the 24 months following the start date of the tax period in which the acquired elements come into operation, the total average workforce is maintained of the entity with respect to the average workforce of the previous twelve months.

 To calculate the total average workforce of the entity, the number of employees will be taken into account, in accordance with the terms established by labour legislation, taking into account the contracted working hours in relation to the full working day.